aksharved/EarlyExitingAlexNetModel/README.md

 # CIFAR-10: Early Exiting and Full CNN Model

 This repository contains the code for training and evaluating two machine learning models: an Early Exit Model and a Full Model.
-The goal is to increase accuracy by training these models separately and using an early exit mechanism based on a confidence threshold.
+The goal is to maintain accuracy AND decrease latency by training these models separately and combining them by using an early exit mechanism based on a confidence threshold.
+By exiting early, users can save time and applications run faster.
+The goal is to maintain accuracy while decreasng the delay that may come from running a full CNN.

 ## Repository Structure